Read landing page reports

 https://example.com/?hsa_kw=ai%20seo&gclid=...

 Those are not two different pages.
-They are the same destination with different tracking values.
+They're the same destination with different tracking values.
 Hero AI groups them into one destination page first, then keeps the tracking variants as secondary detail.
+That makes the report readable:

 | What you see | What it means |